-- 2. In ArcGIS Companion the process for creating a trip map is very similar but can be completed on an iPad rather than a computer. - a.
-Navigate to the groups page, then select the BLM AIM Riparian and Wetland group. - b.
-Click the link to the 2022 Wetland AIM field map.
-A map should open, much like the map in AGOL. - c.
-From here, follow the instructions above for creating and saving a map in AGOL.
-All functions in ArcGIS Companion for saving a map are very similar. - 3.
-Once you have saved a map, you should be able to download an offline area of your newly created map in Field Maps following the instructions in Method 1 above.
+- a.
+Once you have saved a map in AGOL, you should be able to download an offline area of your newly created map on your tablet in Field Maps following the instructions in Method 1 above.
 If you do not see this option in Field Maps, you may have added a layer that is not enabled for offline use.
-Try removing unnecessary layers, save your map, and try again. - a.
-Make sure the download progress has finished downloading before taking your device offline.
+Try removing unnecessary layers, save your map, and try again. - Make sure the download progress has finished before taking your device offline.
 Your map area should show under "On Device" after it has finished downloading.